-When playing a piano, we press down keys on the keyboard, which cause their respective hammers to strike strings associated the note assigned to the key.
+When playing the piano, we press down keys on the keyboard, which causes their respective hammers to strike strings associated with the note assigned to the key.
 So long as the piano is tuned properly, we produce the desired notes by pressing the keys.

 The harder we press the keys, the greater the force of the hammers and the louder the notes.
-Many pianos have sustain pedals to keep the strings vibrating after the key is released, and dampening pedals to subdue to the sound of the strings.
+Many pianos have sustain pedals to keep the strings vibrating after the key is released and dampening pedals to subdue the sound of the strings.

 Each note available on a piano is somewhat independent of the others.
 Piano's are polyphonic, and all notes can be theoretically played simultaneously.